mpv-player/mpv-build/README.rst

     ./update

-You can then build a full mpv Debian package with the following command:
+You can then build a full mpv Debian package with the following commands:

-    debuild -uc -us -b -j4
+    dpkg-buildpackage -uc -us -b -j4

-(4 is the number of jobs running in parallel - change it to match your number of processors.)
-The .deb file will be created in the parent directory, and can be installed with
+"4" is the number of jobs running in parallel - change it to match your number of processors.
+The file mpv_<version>_<architecture>.deb will be created in the parent directory.
+Install it with

-    sudo dpkg -i ../mpv_*_*.deb
+    sudo dpkg -i ../mpv_<version>_<architecture>.deb

-As with the mpv-build-deps package, you should ensure you are installing the correct mpv_<version>_<architecture>.deb and not one you previously compiled.
+where you must replace <version> with the version of mpv you just built (as indicated in debian/changelog) and <architecture> with your architecture.
+As with the mpv-build-deps package, you should ensure you are installing the correct package and not one you previously compiled.

 For further information regarding the Debian package, see debian/README.Debian.